-Readers of the theoretical section (Chapter 2) and elsewhere in the book will see that membrane permeation is described using simple phenomenological equations, most commonly, Fick's law.
+Readers of the Theory section (Chapter 2) and elsewhere in the book will see that membrane permeation is described using simple phenomenological equations, most commonly, Fick's law.
 There is no mention of irreversible thermodynamics.
 The irreversible thermodynamic approach to permeation was very fashionable when I began to work with membranes in the 1960s.
 This approach has the appearance of rigor but hides the physical reality of even simple processes behind a fog of tough equations.
 As a student and young researcher, I struggled with irreversible thermodynamics for more than 15 years before finally giving up in the 1970s.
 I have lived happily ever after.

 Finally, a few words on units.
-Because a great deal of modern membrane technology originated in the United States, the US engineering units-gallons, cubic feet, and pounds per square inch-are widely used in the membrane industry.
+Because a great deal of modern membrane technology originated in the United States, the US engineering units - gallons, cubic feet, and pounds per square inch - are widely used in the membrane industry.
 Unlike the creators of the Pascal, I am not a worshipper of mindless uniformity.
-Metric units are used when appropriate, but US engineering units are used when they are the industry standard.
+Nonetheless, in this edition, I have used metric units to describe most of the processes covered in this book.
+British/US units are now only used when they are the industry standard and metric units would lead to confusion.